 Whether or not you attend the class in person, the craft class is available as a subscription audio file on our secure website.
-You can download it to your computer or MP3 player, and we offer technical assistance for students new to the technology.
+You can download it to your computer or MP3 player, and listen at your convenience.
+(Note: Craft Classes are recorded in classrooms, not a sound studio.
+Using headphones and listening in a quiet room generally provide a more optimal experience.)
+We offer technical assistance for students new to the technology.

 It is a lecture class in an informal classroom setting, taught by various Writers Studio teachers and the occasional author as guest teacher, with participation by advanced Writers Studio students.